awsdocs/ec2-image-builder-user-guide/doc_source/managing-image-builder-cli.md

 ## Update an Image Pipeline<a name="image-builder-cli-update-image-pipeline"></a>

-The following example shows an `update-image-recipe.json` followed by the CLI command that allows you to update an image pipeline that references the JSON file\.
+The following example shows an `update-image-pipeline.json` followed by the CLI command that allows you to update an image pipeline that references the JSON file\.

-The example `update-image-recipe.json` contents are as follows\.
+The example `update-image-pipeline.json` contents are as follows\.

 ```
     {
     "imagePipelineArn": "arn:aws:imagebuilder:us-west-2:123456789012:image-pipeline/my-example-pipeline",
-    "description": "Builds Windows 2016 Images",
     "imageRecipeArn": "arn:aws:imagebuilder:us-west-2:123456789012:image-recipe/my-example-recipe/2019.12.08",
     "infrastructureConfigurationArn": "arn:aws:imagebuilder:us-west-2:123456789012:infrastructure-configuration/my-example-infrastructure-configuration",
     "distributionConfigurationArn": "arn:aws:imagebuilder:us-west-2:123456789012:distribution-configuration/my-example-distribution-configuration",